Trapeze Classes for NYC Kids: Where to Study Aerial Circus Arts

 Ages 7 and up

-Like Aerial Arts NYC, this awesome studio in Queens has a kids' circus sampler that allows participants to try wire walking, juggling, balancing, tumbling, trampoline, clowning, and aerial arts like silks and static trapeze.
+Like Aerial Arts NYC, this awesome studio in Queens has a kids' circus sampler that allows participants to try wire walking, juggling, balancing, tumbling, trampoline, clowning and aerial arts like silks and static trapeze.
 For children ages 11 to 15, there's the teen aerial program, which includes training on silks, lyra and trapeze.
-Circus Warehouse also hosts the American Youth Circus Organization's annual New York Regional Festival in October for circus artists under 21.
-The drop-in rate for kids' classes is $40 but there are discounts available if you buy multiple classes at once.
+There is a drop-in rate for kids' classes but there are discounts if you buy multiple classes at once.
 Visit the website for the complete schedule.
+Circus Warehouse also hosts the American Youth Circus Organization's annual New York Regional Festival for circus artists under 21.

 Ages 6 and up

-Since TSNY recently shuttered its indoor outpost, it no longer offers winter classes.
-But in spring, summer and fall, kids can study a variety of aerial arts, including the flying trapeze, lyra and silks, at its two outdoor locations on the downtown Manhattan waterfront.
-(In the past, TSNY has also taught classes on summer weekends on Governors Island.
-We hope those will be back for 2013, too!)
-Classes range from $47-$65 per session, depending on when and what you're studying, but there are discounts available if you buy multiple classes at once.
+Kids can study a variety of aerial arts, including the flying trapeze, lyra and silks, at its outdoor location on the downtown Manhattan waterfront and inside at its new South Williamsburg spot.
+Depending on when and what you're studying, there are discounts available if you buy multiple classes.
 Parents must sign a waiver for children under 18.

 Kid Fly at STREB the School – Williamsburg